 Energy transformation including the transition to electric vehicles and all the infrastructure required.
 In Puerto Rico there is a low number of Electric Vehicle (EV) ownership, reaching a little over 3,000 vehicles.
 Currently the PRHTA is working to advance the National Electric Vehicle Infrastructure (NEVI) Program.
-At this time, the PR-2, PR-52, and PR-22 has been designated as alternative fuel corridors, these corridors were submitted as "corridor pending"45.
+At this time, the PR-2, PR-52, PR-22 has been designated as alternative fuel corridors in the UZA regions, this corridor was submitted as "corridor pending"48.

 The electric infrastructure was severely damaged after the hurricanes Irma and María.
-Even when LUMA Energy46 has plans to reconstruct and update the power grid, it is estimated that it will take years to be completed.
-Because of this it is important to strategize in those first years of the EV infrastructure deployments.
+Even when LUMA Energy49 has plans to reconstruct and update the power grid, it is estimated that it will take years to be completed.
+Because of this, it is important to strategize in those first years of the EV infrastructure deployments.
 Refer to the Puerto Rico Electric Vehicle Infrastructure Deployment Plan under the National Electric Vehicle Infrastructure Formula Program for more details.